AP Interview: Evo Morales wants UN mediation in Bolivia

 Morales said he was “surprised by the betrayal of the commander in chief of the armed forces,” Williams Kaliman.

 He called for calm and dialogue in Bolivia.
-“I want to tell them (his supporters) that we will have to recover democracy, but with a lot of patience and peaceful struggle,” Morales said.
+“I want to tell them (his supporters) that we will have to recover democracy, but with a lot of patience and peaceful struggle.”

 U.N.
 Secretary-General Antonio Guterres said Thursday he is sending Jean Arnault, a personal envoy, to Bolivia to support efforts to find a peaceful solution to the nation’s crisis.